mbmohib/mohib.me/contents/posts/handle-jwt-more-securely-in-a-frontend-app.md

 > [here](https://github.com/mbmohib/jwt-auth-refresh-token)

 Now we need to create two route functions, one for creating **Refresh Token**.
-It's expiry can be one day or more depends on your app.
-And another one is **Access Token**, it's expiry should not be more than 10-15mins.
+Its expiry can be one day or more depending on your app.
+And another one is **Access Token**, its expiry should not be more than 10-15mins.

 ### Create login function